ZaiusInc/zaius-magento-2/README.md

 **Collect All Product Attributes**: Enable or disable the functionality to collect all product attributes defined in the default attribute set, or only the Zaius-curated minimum.
 If your product feed has fields which are not yet captured in Zaius, you will likely need to turn this on, ensure that field is added to the default attribute set, and create a corresponding custom field in Zaius.
 For more detail, see ["Collecting additional product attributes"](#collecting-additional-product-attributes)

 **Timeout**: Specify a number of seconds to wait before timing out the connection to Zaius.

-#### Batch Updates

-**Enabled**: Whether or not to perform catch-up syncs of products, customers, and/or orders as a fallback.
-Not typically needed and not thoroughly tested; please contact Zaius Support if you feel the need so we can advise, and monitor if needed.

 #### Schema Update